LSSTDESC/CCL/readthedocs/source/notation_and_other_cosmological_conventions.rst

   This parameter specifies how to handle inconsistencies in the treatment of neutrinos between the Cosmic Emu (equal masses) and other models.

-  - 'strict': fail unless things are absolutely consistent
+  - 'strict': fail unless things are absolutely consistent (default)
   - 'equalize': redistribute the total mass equaly before using the Cosmic Emu.
 This option may result in slight internal inconsistencies in the physical model assumed for neutrinos.